beginning of content

 AEDs are often found in public places, such as:

-In indoor spaces, defibrillators may be found in a foyer or reception area.
+In indoor spaces, defibrillators are often found in the foyer or reception area.
 They will be clearly visible.

 How do I use an automated external defibrillator (AED)?

-See the clip below to familiarise yourself with how to use an AED.
+See the video below to familiarise yourself with how to use an AED.

-The steps will be similar to those below.
+The steps are similar to those on the list below.

 1. Remove all clothing from the person's chest.

-2. Place the electrodes (pads) on the person’s body.
+2. Place the electrodes (pads) on their body.
 The AED will tell you where to put them.

 3. Listen to the AED's instructions while it checks the person's heartbeat.